BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Tips for 30 Weeks Pregnant

 Ten weeks to go!
-Time will somehow move fast and slow at the same time.
 Here’s what to prioritize this week and beyond.

 Wear forgiving shoes

 The last trimester of your pregnancy is probably not going to be the most fashion-forward.
 Comfort reigns supreme, and your shoe situation should be no different.
-Your feet are probably swollen and achy most of the time, and tight shoes are not going to help the ouch, so find some shoes that have some give or leave room for your feet to expand.
+Your feet are probably swollen and achy most of the time, and tight shoes aren't going to help the ouch, so find some shoes that have give or leave room for your feet to expand.

 Make sure you’re ready

-It might seem early to get your go bag prepped and by the door, your carseat in the car and baby’s space all set up, but trust us, it’s better to be ready too early than too late (and you don’t want to have to try to remember all that while you’re in labor).
+It might seem early to get your hospital bag prepped and by the door, your car seat in the car and baby’s space all set up, but trust us, it’s better to be ready too early than too late (and you don’t want to have to try to remember all that while you’re in labor).
 Besides, getting everything ready is kinda fun!

 Get familiar with the mucus plug